aweijnitz/indoor_hydro/README.md

 ## Monitoring and Control
-Basically you just need two timers; One interval timer for the pump intervals (1min on every 15min for example) and an additional timer to switch on the light in the morning and then switch it off again in the evening.
+Basically you just need two timers; One interval timer for the pump intervals (1min every 15min for example) and an additional timer to switch on the light in the morning and then switch it off again in the evening.
 18 hours on, is said to be ideal.
 I currently keep the light running for 14h per day.